django/django/docs/concepts.rst

 but when things crash it's sent to more than one, which is not the trade-off we want.

-There are a couple of other limitations - messages must be JSON serializable, and not be more than 1MB in size - but these are to make the whole thing practical, and not too important to think about up front.
+There are a couple of other limitations - messages must be made of serializable types, and stay under a certain size limit - but these are implementation details you won't need to worry about until you get to more advanced usage.

 The channels have capacity, so a load of producers can write lots of messages into a channel with no consumers and then a consumer can come along later and